SelinaHhan/RecipeAnalysis/README.md

 The predictor we are using is `minutes`, which represents the total cooking time for the recipe.
 From our exploratory analysis, we observed a positive correlation between cooking time and calories—longer recipes tend to have higher calorie counts on average.
 This relationship is likely due to the fact that more complex or time-intensive recipes often involve richer ingredients or larger portions, contributing to increased caloric density.

-To evaluate our model’s performance, we will use Root Mean Squared Error (RMSE) and R² score:
+To evaluate our model’s performance, we will use **Root Mean Squared Error (RMSE)** and **R² score**:

-RMSE measures the average magnitude of prediction errors, giving higher weight to larger errors.
+**RMSE** measures the average magnitude of prediction errors, giving higher weight to larger errors.

-R² score indicates how much of the variation in calorie content can be explained by cooking time.
+**R²** score indicates how much of the variation in calorie content can be explained by cooking time.

 Since we are only using information available prior to cooking (i.e., time estimate), this model may also serve as a simple calorie estimator in situations where ingredient data is not yet available.